Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 **Maintainability**
 The software should follow a strict style guideline to ensure consistency and readability.
 The code should be written in a way to maximise reusability and minimise redundancy.
-The software code should be well documented with Javadoc in place.
+The software code should be well documented with JavaDocs in place.
 Features should be added and removed efficiently with minimal impact on the overall software.

 **Open Source**